Actionb/mizdb-tomselect/README.md

 make init
 ```

-Then see the demo for a preview: `python demo/manage.py runserver`
+See the demo for a preview: run `make init-demo` and then start the demo server `python demo/manage.py runserver`.

 Run tests with `make test` or `make tox`.
 To install required browsers for playwright: `playwright install`.
 See the makefile for other commands.